things4u/ESP-1ch-Gateway/README.md

 - As the software of this gateway will often be used during the development phase of a project or in demo situations, the software is flexible and can be easily configured according to environment or customer requirements.
 There are two ways of interacting with the software:
-1. Modifying the ESP-sc-gway.h file at compile time allows the administrator to set almost all parameters.
+1. Modifying the configGway.h file at compile time allows the administrator to set almost all parameters.
 2. Using the webinterface (http://<gateway_IP>) will allow administrators to set and reset several of the parameters at runtime.